WALL-E: Design

 Stanton wanted the Axiom's interior to resemble Shanghai and Dubai.
 Eggleston studied 1960s NASA paintings and the original concept art for Tomorrowland for the Axiom, to reflect that era's sense of optimism.
 Stanton remarked "We are all probably very similar in our backgrounds here [at Pixar] in that we all miss the Tomorrowland that was promised us from the heyday of Disneyland," and wanted a "jet pack" feel.
 Pixar also studied the Disney Cruise Line and visited Las Vegas, which was helpful in understanding artificial lighting.
 Eggleston based his Axiom designs on the futuristic architecture of Santiago Calatrava.
 Eggleston divided the inside of the ship into three sections; the rear's economy class has a basic gray concrete texture with graphics keeping to the red, blue, and white of the BnL logo.
 The coach class with living/shopping spaces has "S" shapes as people are always looking for "what's around the corner".
 Stanton intended to have many colorful signs, but he realized this would overwhelm the audience and went with Eggleston's original idea of a small number of larger signs.
 The premier class is a large Zen-like spa with colors limited to turquoise, cream, and tan, and leads on to the captain's warm carpeted and wooded quarters and the sleek dark bridge.
 In keeping with the artificial Axiom, camera movements were modeled after those of the steadicam.

 The use of live action was a stepping stone for Pixar, as Stanton was planning to make John Carter of Mars his next project.
 Storyboarder Derek Thompson noted introducing live action meant that they would make the rest of the film look even more realistic.
 Eggleston added that if the historical humans had been animated and slightly caricaturized, the audience then would not have been able to recognize how serious their devolution was.
 Stanton cast Fred Willard as the historical Buy n Large CEO because "[h]e's the most friendly and insincere car salesman I could think of."
-The CEO says "stay the course", which Stanton used because he thought it was funny.
+The CEO says "stay the course", which Stanton used because he thought it was funny and a "natural thing to say at the time".
 Industrial Light & Magic did the visual effects for these shots.